Amy Klobuchar: Hennepin County attorney (1999–2007)

-During Klobuchar's tenure, the preexisting disparity of African Americans imprisoned at a greater rate than white people decreased in severity.
-But it remained pronounced, at quadruple the national average, per the Vera Institute of Justice.
+According to the Vera Institute of Justice, during Klobuchar's tenure there was a decrease in the disparity between the rates of African American and white rates of imprisonment, but the disparity remained pronounced at quadruple the national average.

-Klobuchar successfully prosecuted teenage defendant Myon Burrell for the 2002 murder of 11-year-old Tyesha Edwards by gunshot.
+Klobuchar successfully prosecuted teenage defendant Myon Burrell for the 2002 gunshot murder of 11-year-old Tyesha Edwards.
 Both Burrell and Edwards were African American.
 For much of her subsequent career, Klobuchar highlighted this case, framing it both as an example of her toughness on crime as well as an example of her fighting to provide justice for African-American communities affected by gun crime.
 Burrell remained steadfast in claiming that he was innocent.
 In late January 2020, during Klobuchar's presidential campaign, the Associated Press called attention to flaws in the case against Burrell, and quoted a co-defendant in the trial as having admitted that he, not Burrell, had actually fired the shot that killed Edwards.
 APM Reports also uncovered further consequential flaws with the case against Burrell.
 Due to these circumstances, his sentence was commuted by the Minnesota Board of Pardons in December 2020.

 In 2004, Klobuchar supported the presidential campaign of U.S. senator John Kerry, traveling across Minnesota as a campaign surrogate.

 Klobuchar did not prosecute any cases related to police brutality.
 During her tenure, Hennepin County saw 30 recorded police-involved deaths.
 Some of these deaths resulted in public controversy, but Klobuchar did not bring any charges.
 As was common practice at the time, especially in Minnesota, to determine whether to bring charges in such instances, Klobuchar relied on grand jury recommendations.
 Critics of her use of grand juries alleged that it lacked transparency and was perhaps a tactic for Klobuchar to distance herself from responsibility for the decisions made.
 After the 2020 murder of George Floyd in Minneapolis Police custody, renewed attention was brought to Klobuchar's tenure as Hennepin County Attorney.
 She was retrospectively criticized for not prosecuting police misconduct during her tenure.
 Attention was also brought to the fact that during Klobuchar's tenure an officer-involved killing had occurred that involved Officer Derek Chauvin, who later murdered Floyd.
 This killing did not result in prosecution.
 The killing occurred in October 2006, several months before Klobuchar left office, and a grand jury was empaneled by her successor (Freeman, who returned for a second stint as county attorney).
 The grand jury did not recommend any charges.
 This renewed scrutiny arose several months after Klobuchar concluded her presidential campaign, and while reporting had named her as a potential running mate of presumptive Democratic nominee Joe Biden.